 If you have toddlers and are considering trekking out to Disneyland Paris, I have a better solution: Jardin d’Acclimatation.
 It is directly on Line 1 of the Paris metro (about 2 km away from the Champs Elysées), and has tons of rides for the little ones.
+This guide gives an overview of the park, things to do, tips on visiting, and whether it is worth the visit.

 Table of Contents